Ninisha-Balay/Credit-card-fraud-detection/README.md

 **How to Run:**
 1. Run the main Python file:

-bash
 python CreditCardFraud.py

-2. Use the graphical interface to:
+3. Use the graphical interface to:

+.
 Upload Kaggle dataset (creditcard.csv)

+.
 Split data into selected ratios

+.
 Execute algorithm buttons (Random Forest, Logistic Regression, etc.)

+.
 View results and accuracy comparisons.

-Future Scope
+**Future Scope:**

+.
 Integrate deep learning architectures such as LSTM or autoencoders.

+.
 Real-time fraud detection using streaming pipelines (Kafka/Spark).

+.
 Model deployment as a microservice via Flask or FastAPI.

+.
 Feature optimization and combination of ensemble classifiers for improved detection.

-References
+**References:**
 Key references include studies and benchmark papers from IEEE Access, IJERT, and Kaggle datasets, as detailed in the thesis (19305-Mtech-major-final.pdf).